DarkstarProject/darkstar/README.md

 Remember to check back for any feedback, and drop a comment once requested changes have been made (if there are any).

+Also, rip out your tab key OR have your editor insert 4 spaces on indent/instead of tab character.

 Please *test your code* before committing changes/submitting a pull request.